“50 Top Sources Of Free eLearning Courses” by Julie DeNeen first appeared on informED.

 This website is a small initiative offered by the University of Washington.
 It has a list of ten courses, none of which can be accessed without filling out a lengthy profile and sign up.
 There are other universities who take more pride in their open courseware experience than UW.

-Udacity is a digital university that specializes in computer science courses.
+Udacity is a digital university that specializes in computer science e learning courses.
 The web layout is extremely easy to navigate.
 You are given five-minute video lectures with quizzes and assignments.
 There are no textbooks required, and everything is free.
-In addition to the class, Udacity offers an online forum where students can collaborate together, study, and work in groups.
+In addition to the class, Udacity offers an online forum where students can collaborate, study, and work in groups.

 They can arrange for you to take a proctored exam to gain credit at participating universities.
 They even offer to hand your resume to partnering companies.
 This institution is about helping the student succeed on all levels!